-In order to enable this type of pulse shrinking behavior, Call needs to be set to a value between 500 mV and 800 mV.
+In order to enable this type of pulse shrinking behavior, Cal1 needs to be set to a value between 500 mV and 800 mV.
 The voltage-divider (series) arrangement of the identically-sized TGs shown in Fig. 2 should provide voltages at the midpoint of the supply voltage, e.g., approx. 600 mV.
-This is not the case, however, because a significant portion of the voltage falls across the NS_1 and PS_1 sense wires, which is represented by the resistors labeled

-R_1 and R_2 in Fig. 2.
-As a consequence, the range of the TGVs observed in our experiments at node $\bf x$ (Fig. 2) for PFETs is between 950 mV to 1050 mV, and at node $\bf y$ for NFETs is 150 mV to 250 mV.
+This is not the case, however, for two reasons; 1) a portion of the voltage falls across the NS1 and PS1 sense wires resistances labeled $R_1$ and $R_2$ in Fig. 2, and 2) the series-connected transistors in the shorting path, e.g., $1_a$ and 2 in Fig. 2, operate in linear mode and saturation modes, resp.
+(See Section S4 for details.)
+As a consequence, the range of the TGVs observed in our experiments at node x in Fig. 2 for PFETs is between 950 mV to 1050 mV, and at node y for NFETs is 150 mV to 250 mV.
 In order to move Cal1 into the 600 mV range, an offset voltage is added (subtracted) to the voltages measured by the VM as shown in Fig. 3 for NFETs (PFETs).
 This offset voltage is computed using a calibration process described below.

-The calibration process is needed because the required offset voltage changes as a function of temperature and voltage.
+The calibration process is needed because the required offset voltage changes as a function of TV conditions.
 The curves in Fig. 4 depict the behavior of the VDC over the 9 TV corners for one chip.
-The graph plots Call on the x-axis against the number of '1' bits in the thermometer code, referred to as TC, on the y-axis.
-The mean and 3 σ curves are superimposed.
-The average 3 σ , computed using the individual 3 σ in each curve, is less than 1 for all curves.
+The graph plots Cal1 on the x-axis against the number of '1' bits in the thermometer code, referred to as TC, on the y-axis.
+The mean and $3\sigma$ curves are superimposed.
+The average $3\sigma$ , computed using the individual $3\sigma$ in each curve, is less than 1 for all curves.
 The small non-linearity in the curves does not degrade the statistical properties of the bitstrings, as shown below.
-The sensitivity of the VDC is approx. 1 TC bit per millivolt change in Call.
-The TGVs for a typical chip vary over the range of 40 to 60 mVs so no more than half of the 120 bit range of the VDC is used in our experiments.
+The sensitivity of the VDC is approx. 1 TC bit per millivolt change in Cal1.
+The TGVs for a typical chip vary over the range of 40 to 60 mVs so less than half of the 120 bit range of the VDC is used in our experiments.

-Although the VDC remains stable across the TV corners, the shift of the curves along the x-axis causes overflow in the VDC; a situation where the pulse propagates through all 120 delay chain elements of the VDC.
+Although the VDC remains stable across the TV corners, the shift of the curves along the x-axis causes overflow in the VDC; a situation where the pulse propagates through all 120 delay chain elements.
 A calibration process is carried out that tunes the 'offset' at each TV corner, and effectively eliminates the adverse effects of the curve shift.
 The calibration process tests a distributed set of 9 TGs, e.g., of the 680 NFET TGs, and uses binary search to find an offset voltage that produces a 'target' TC, separately for each of the 9 tests.
 We set the target TCs for NFET and PFET TGVs to 65 and 85, resp.
-These targets worked well to prevent overflow in all of the 1,360 TG measurements, across the 9 TVs in all 40 chips in our population.
+These targets worked well to prevent overflow in all of the 1,360 TG measurements, across all TVs and chips used in our experiments.
 The median offset from the 9 calibration tests is used as the offset during the subsequent data collection process.
-This calibration procedure only approximates the best offset, but does not need to be precise because the goal of the process is only to prevent overflow in the VDC.
-A more detailed explanation of the process is given in Section 6.1.
+This calibration procedure only approximates the best offset, but does not need to be precise because the goal is only to prevent overflow in the VDC.
+A more detailed explanation of the process is given in Section S1.